nikushagokadze/resume_generator/README.md

 # resume_generator
-this is my first project for redberry1
+this is my git config --global --unset user.emailfirst project for redberry1